Gearank – Music Gear Information for Live Performance or Studio

 Breaking In

 This has become a bit of a controversial topic.
 Some audio engineers and audiophiles say that professional headphones don't sound their best when you first take them out of the box, even the best audiophile headphones.
-They say that you generally need to run them for 12 to 24 hours for the drivers to 'loosen up' to their optimum level for use.
-They say if you don't do this then you might find they sound a bit harsh during their first few hours of use.
+They say that you generally need to run your on ear headphones for 12 to 24 hours for the drivers to 'loosen up' to their optimum level for use.
+They say if you don't do this then you might find that your closed back headphone sounds a bit harsh during their first few hours of use.
 But some people completely disagree and others have a slightly more nuanced opinion.
 Our advice is to do it if you want to but it doesn't seem essential anymore - in any case they will become 'broken in' after using them for a while.

 Can I use wireless headphones to mix?

 Most wireless headphones were designed for listening enjoyment.
-Their sound quality is catered more towards that than critical listening.
+Their sound quality is catered more towards music listening than critical listening.
 Many of them employ active noise cancellation that alters the sound quality as well.
 Wireless headphones also often use bluetooth and have a few milliseconds of latency.
 This might affect the timing during tracking.
-I advise against using them for critical listening tasks like tracking, mixing and mastering though they are a good reference to get a "consumer side perspective" on your mix.
+I advise against using them when processing high quality audio, especially for critical listening tasks like tracking, mixing and mastering though they are a good reference to get a "consumer side perspective" on your mix.
+Wired headphones are still the go to choice for studio work.

 Best Closed Back Headphones Selection Methodology

 The first edition was published in 2016.
-The current edition was published on April 4, 2023.
+This current edition was published on May 13, 2024

-For this edition, we looked at the most current ratings and customer feedback for 42 sets of closed-back headphones.
-The review and rating sources we gathered totaled over 182,400 (a 16% increase over the previous edition) -- all of which were then processed via the Gearank Algorithm to produce the rating scores out of 100 you see above.
+For this edition, we looked at the most current ratings and customer feedback for 49 sets of closed-back headphones.
+The review and rating sources we gathered totaled over 232,700 -- all of which were then processed via the Gearank Algorithm to produce the rating scores out of 100 you see above.
 We used the resulting ratings to narrow down the list to just the best of the best in each of the price brackets above.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors